Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 Water quality risk

 Our current operations and legacy sites are in jurisdictions with mature regulatory regimes.
-As a result priority substances within our discharges typically are identified during and regulated by our licencing and permitting process in discussion with regulatory agencies.
+As a result, priority substances within our discharges typically are identified before operational activities and regulated by our licencing and permitting process in discussion with regulatory agencies.
 This process generally relies on public information regarding potential toxicity, ecological and health criteria for priority substances, and where available, information pertaining to background levels of priority substances within the region of the operations, to determine discharge limits.
 Monitoring and reporting requirements for priority substances are also typically defined by permits and licences.
 BHP installs treatment equipment where water discharge is planned and agreed limits may not be met in the absence of treatment.

-Around 88 per cent of global water discharge from BHP’s operated assets is from our desalination activities at Escondida.
+Around 91 per cent of global water discharge from BHP’s operated assets is from our desalination activities at Escondida.
 Our Escondida asset’s discharges are to seawater and regulated under government issued permits that include discharge limits.
 Other sites that have water discharges are shown in the water performance section and in our ESG Standards and Databook.
 None of our operated assets discharge untreated effluent from waste water treatment plants to any water streams.

 Closure risk